chaw/r7rs-libs/INSTALL.md

 # Testing

-The collection comes with a large number of tests, which be run using the script "run-tests.sh".
+The collection comes with a large number of tests, which can be run using the script "run-tests.sh".
 Pass the name of your Scheme implementation as an argument: supported implementations are Chibi, Kawa, Larceny and Sagittarius.  i.e.